plone/plone.restapi/docs/source/endpoints/relations.md

 Relations can be created by providing a list of the source, target, and name of the relation.
 The source and target must be either a UID or path.

-If the relation is based on a `RelationChoice` or `RelationList` field of the source object, the value of the field is created or updated accordingly.
+If the relation is based on a `RelationChoice` or `RelationList` field of the source object, the value of the field is updated accordingly.

 Add by **path**: